lasigeBioTM/MER/data/README.txt

 Databases in each file:

-proteins.txt -> Protein Ontology
+PROTEINS.txt -> Protein Ontology
-genes.txt -> NCBI Entrez Gene
+GENES.txt -> NCBI Entrez Gene
-cells.txt -> Cellosaurus
+CELL_LINE_AND_CELL_TYPE.txt -> Cellosaurus
-diseases.txt -> Human Disease Ontology
+DISEASES.txt -> Human Disease Ontology
-subcellular_structures.txt -> Gene Ontology (cellular components)
+SUBCELLULAR_STRUCTURES.txt -> Gene Ontology (cellular components)
-chemicals -> HMDB, ChEBI, ChEMBL tissue_and_organ.txt -> tissue and organ subset of Uberon mirna.txt -> miRBase
+CHEMICALS.txt -> HMDB, ChEBI, ChEMBL
+TISSUE_AND_ORGAN.txt -> tissue and organ subset of UBERON MIRNA.txt -> miRBase

 Terms were extracted from database in a quick way, there's no assurance that the list of terms is completely right.